flashwing-04/showtime-website/content/ws23/master/m3-lep/features.md

 {{<section title="Features for coordinators">}}
 Streamlining planning with LEP empowers coordinators by finding a first **practical solution** for the complex schedules with just a **few clicks** in the timetable view!
 Here they can also **manage all modules**, or **look up schedules** for all or specific course of study within selected semester types.
-This reduces days of manual planning into minutes, leaving time to focus on the personal touch of the created plans as well as other strategic decisions.
+This reduces days of manual planning into minutes, leaving time to focus on the personal touch of the created plans, as well as other strategic decisions.

 {{<image src="admin_features.png" alt="Admin features">}}
 {{</section>}}